logo

 Having said that, diagnosis is usually done through a physical exam.
 I will check the baby’s mouth and tongue movement.

-Manisha: So, is there any way to treat my baby’s tongue-tie problem?
+Manisha: So, can we treat my baby’s tongue-tie problem?
 I am ready to try anything.

 Here's what we usually do:

-1. Monitor: For mild cases, we might just monitor the situation to see if it improves as your baby grows.
+• Monitor: We might monitor the situation for mild cases to see if it improves as your baby grows.

-3. Tongue-tie release surgery (frenotomy): For more severe cases, this quick procedure can be performed to cut the frenulum and release the tongue’s movement.
+• Tongue-tie-release surgery (frenotomy): This quick procedure can be performed for more severe cases to cut the frenulum and release the tongue’s movement.
 It will cause minimal discomfort to the baby.

-Manisha: In case surgery is needed, is there any special care required afterwards
+Manisha: If surgery is needed, is any special care required afterwards?

 Manisha: What happens if my baby’s tongue-tie isn’t treated?
 Could it affect her in the long run?

-2. Dental problems: Limited tongue movement can affect the development of the mouth and teeth.
+• Dental problems: Limited tongue movement can affect facial growth, jaw alignment and positioning of teeth.

 Manisha: I’m hopeful you will help me find the best possible treatment for my baby.

 Dr. Desai: You’re welcome, Manisha!
-We will work together to make sure your baby’s feeding gets better.
+We shall work together to improve your baby’s feeding.
 Feel free to reach out if you have any more questions.

 FAQs